awslabs/aws-sdk-swift/reference/0.x/AWSChime/ChimeClientProtocol.md

 func createSipMediaApplication(input: CreateSipMediaApplicationInput, completion: @escaping (ClientRuntime.SdkResult<CreateSipMediaApplicationOutputResponse, CreateSipMediaApplicationOutputError>) -> Void)
 ```

-### createSipMediaApplicationCall(input:​completion:​)
+### createSipMediaApplicationCall(input:completion:)

-Creates an outbound call to a phone number from the phone number specified in the request, and it invokes the endpoint of the specified
+Creates an outbound call to a phone number from the phone number specified in the request, and it invokes the endpoint of the specified sipMediaApplicationId.
-sipMediaApplicationId.

 ``` swift
 func createSipMediaApplicationCall(input: CreateSipMediaApplicationCallInput, completion: @escaping (ClientRuntime.SdkResult<CreateSipMediaApplicationCallOutputResponse, CreateSipMediaApplicationCallOutputError>) -> Void)
 ```

-### createSipRule(input:​completion:​)
+### createSipRule(input:completion:)

 Creates a SIP rule which can be used to run a SIP media application as a target for a specific trigger type.